Radma123/Funny-Annoying.EXE/README.md

 # Funny-Annoying.EXE
- Funny autostart based exe file, that launches 'KYS' meme at the random time.
+ Funny autostart-based exe file, that launches 'KYS' meme at the random time.
  (Only for Windows)

  Showcase: